HAMNET-Access-Protocol/manual.hnap.de/docs/building_the_fw.md

 You will have do make the following changes:

-- Go to: Kernel Features ---> Preemption Model ---> select Fully Preemptible Kernel (RT)
+- Go to: General Setup ---> Preemption Model ---> select Fully Preemptible Kernel (RT)
 - Go to: Device Drivers ---> Network device support ---> Universal TUN/TAP device driver support.
 Type 'Y' to activate

 If you cannot find the entries, do a search by typing '/' and go to the search result by typing the result number, e.g. '1'.